E-Galois/MIAN/README.md

 * pytorch 1.9.0

 #### Datasets
-We also release the train/query split for the following datasets.
+We use the following datasets.

 * MIRFlickr-25k
 * MSCOCO